 Thanksgiving is over.
-The holiday decorations are up and shoppers are swarming the stores.
+The holiday decorations are up and people have begun their holiday shopping.
 While your thoughts may be on the list of gifts you need to buy, here at Energy Saver we've been busy making a list of a different sort.
 Using these energy-efficient tips will not only protect the planet, but will keep holiday cheer alive by saving you energy and money.

 Thousands of paper and plastic bags end up in landfills energy year.
 Rather than adding to the number, shop with reusable cloth bags.
-This reduces waste and allows for sturdier transportation of your gifts (trust me I've ripped enough plastic bags, breaking gifts and spilling new clothes onto dirty snow, to have learned my lesson).
+This reduces waste and allows for sturdier transportation of your gifts.
 If you don't plan to use cloth bags, try to consolidate your purchases into as few bags as possible.

 Also remember to unload your car after shopping trips.
-Adding an extra 100 pounds to your vehicle can cost up to $.03 a gallon.
+Adding extra weight to your vehicle can cost you more at the pump (or at the socket, if you drive an EV!).

 There tends to be an abundance of food during the holidays.
-Reuse empty glass jars, plastic tubs (I reuse my yogurt containers), coffee cans, or other containers you might be tempted to just throw away.
+Reuse empty glass jars, plastic tubs, coffee cans, or other containers you might be tempted to just throw away.
 These containers can be used to store leftovers or other miscellaneous items like ribbons for wrapping presents.
 Just be sure to wash them thoroughly before reusing.

 If you have any whole, untouched food leftover after parties you can donate it to a local food bank or homeless shelter.